michaelssavage/TastyTravel-3rdYearProject/technical_manual/README.md

 indicating whether the toggle was checked or not.

-**Search Result Would Return Empty List Because The First Index Wasn't Considered**
+**Search Result Would Return Empty List Because The First Index Wasn't Considered** There was a bug that was caught late in development where a string was initialised to the first coordinates in a list.
+The string was supposed to be used as a comparison against all the other coordinates.
+Instead, we had reassigned the second coordinates onto the first coordinates meaning the first coordinates were never used.
+We spent an hour going through logs to find the error.
+A simple change to the variable names.

 <br></br>
 <br></br>